Nancy Sinatra: Films and television

 Sinatra played a secretary in the 1963 Burke's Law episode "Who Killed Wade Walker?"
 She starred in three beach party films: For Those Who Think Young (1964), Get Yourself a College Girl (1964) and The Ghost in the Invisible Bikini (1966), performing songs in the latter film.
 After securing the role that eventually went to Linda Evans in Beach Blanket Bingo, she withdrew because the film's character is kidnapped – a parallel she found too close to actual events when her brother Frank Sinatra Jr. was kidnapped in December 1963.

 Sinatra appeared as a guest with Woody Allen on the game show Password in 1965.
-In 1966, she appeared as herself in The Oscar, The Wild Angels and The Last of the Secret Agents?, in which she sang the title song.
+She appeared as herself in The Oscar (1966), and also starred in The Last of the Secret Agents?, in which she sang the title song, and The Wild Angels the same year.
 She appeared in the 1968 Elvis Presley musical comedy Speedway, her final film.

-Sinatra appeared on The Virginian, The Ed Sullivan Show, The Man from U.N.C.L.E., Rowan & Martin's Laugh-In, The Smothers Brothers Comedy Hour and The Kraft Music Hall hosted by Sandler & Young.
+Sinatra appeared on The Virginian, The Ed Sullivan Show, The Man from U.N.C.L.E., Rowan & Martin's Laugh-In, The Smothers Brothers Comedy Hour, and The Kraft Music Hall, hosted by Sandler & Young.
 She also appeared in her father's 1966 special A Man and His Music – Part II and a 1967 Christmas-themed episode of The Dean Martin Show which featured the Sinatra and Martin families.

-NBC aired Sinatra's own special, Movin' With Nancy, in 1967.
+NBC aired Sinatra's own special, Movin' with Nancy, in 1967.
 It featured Lee Hazlewood, her father and his Rat Pack pals Dean Martin and Sammy Davis Jr., her brother Frank Sinatra Jr. and West Side Story dancer David Winters, who choreographed the show.
-Jack Haley Jr. directed and produced the special, for which he received an Emmy Award for Outstanding Directorial Achievement in Music or Variety.
+Jack Haley Jr. directed and produced the special, for which he received an Emmy Award for Outstanding Directorial Achievement in Music or Variety at the 20th Primetime Emmy Awards.
 During the special, Sinatra shared a kiss with Davis Jr., about which she has stated, "The kiss [was] one of the first interracial kisses seen on television and it caused some controversy then, and now.
 [But] contrary to some inaccurate online reports, the kiss was unplanned and spontaneous."
 Winters was nominated for an Emmy in the Special Classification of Individual Achievements category for his choreography but lost to co-winners The Smothers Brothers Comedy Hour and The Jackie Gleason Show.
-The special's success may have been a motivating factor for the development of the Emmy award for Outstanding Choreography, which was introduced the following year.
 Movin' With Nancy was sponsored by RC Cola.